To submit one of the following content types, please read the formatting details below, then follow the submission guidelines:

 - There are no specific structural guidelines.

-- Comments do not normally contain primary research data, although they may present 'sociological' data (funding trends, demographics, bibliographic data, etc.).
+- Commentaries do not normally contain primary research data, although they may present 'sociological' data (funding trends, demographics, bibliographic data, etc.).

-- References should be used sparingly, usually between 10-25.
+- References should be used sparingly, no more than 10 permitted.

 - Article titles are omitted from the reference list.